ym2151-tone-editor

 - Using

-- Pro: Can be used as an ID when unique identification of a tone is desired.
+- Benefit: Can be used as an ID when needing to uniquely identify a tone.

-registersreveals “this is YM2151 tone data from so-and-so’s repository”.
-The data is self-describing.- For this reason,
+registerscan identify “this is a YM2151 tone data from so-and-so’s repository.”
+The data is self-describing.- For this,

-registersmust be kept in a format without delimiters. - The premise is that it’s registered under GitHub management and the registration location is self-describing.
+registersmust maintain a format without delimiters. - The prerequisite is that it’s registered with GitHub management and the registration location is self-describing.

-- Caution: This is only to a certain extent.
-Even almost identical tones will have different IDs if a single bit differs.
+- Note: This is only to a certain extent.
+Almost identical tones will have different IDs if even 1 bit differs.

 - Using